EU to seek more Google concessions in competition probe

 Google spokesman Al Verney said the company would continue to work with the Commission to settle the case.

-A settlement would mean no infringement finding nor a fine, which could be as much as $5 billion (3.3 billion pounds) for the company in such a case.
+A settlement would mean no infringement finding nor a fine, which could be as much as $5 billion for the company in such a case.

 Almunia also said he had yet to decide whether to open a formal investigation into Google's Android operating system, widely used in smartphones phones and tablets.